elguapo1611/blue/README.md

     $ bundle

-Then run the following to move config templates into place inside your application:
+Then run the following to move a basic set of configs into place.

     $ rake blue:setup